Romance scam: United States

+"The FTC estimated on average $2,500 was sent to romance scammers in 2020, more than ten times the median loss across all fraud types.
+Given the rampant use of social media and rise of online dating services, the opportunity for scammers to prey on individuals is only growing, explained Emma Fletcher, an analyst at the FTC.

+"To be able to make that connection and do it remotely is something that may not have been possible a decade ago, but it's very much possible and socially quite common now for people to make love connections online and they're taking advantage of that," Fletcher said."

 Target demographics

-Older people are often targeted, because they are more likely to have assets, such as retirement funds or homes, that can be stolen.
+Many victims are in their 40s to mid-60s, seeking a companion.
+Elderly people are often targeted, because they are more likely to have assets, such as retirement funds or homes, that can be stolen.
+Victims tend to have an unmet emotional need for companionship, as well as a desire for greater economic security and a lack of purpose in life.

 Sensitive people are more vulnerable to online dating scams, based on a study conducted by the British Psychological Society.
-Per their results, sensitive and less emotionally intelligent people are more likely to be vulnerable to online dating scams.
+According to their results, sensitive and less emotionally intelligent people are more likely to be vulnerable to online dating scams.

+Some people are serial victims: even after one scam is uncovered, they are still susceptible and will fall for another scammer with a different story.

 Variations

 Narratives used to extract money from the victims of romance scams include the following: